 Recycle, re-use, buy local, walk, ride a bike, take public transport.
 Save our planet.
 It’s up to you and me people.
 There are no other causes as important as this one because without the earth, well, we won’t have to bother fighting for the rights of human beings anymore, will we?
 This is it.
 This...
 Continue Reading →

 Open systems not only maintain their balance amidst the flux, but also evolve in complexity.
 When challenges from their environment persist, they can fall apart or adapt by reorganizing themselves around new, more responsive norms.
-This, too, is a function of feedback–positive or deviation-amplifying feedback (also called "cybernetics two").
+This, too, is a function of feedback--positive or deviation-amplifying feedback (also called "cybernetics two").
 It is how we learn and how we evolved from the amoeba.
 But if our changing behaviors are not compatible with the challenges we face, and do not achieve a new balance with them, the positive feedback loop gets out of control and goes into "runaway," leading eventually to systems breakdown. … [click on title to read the rest]

 by PAUL WOODWARD The mealy-mouthed, equivocating, spineless New York Times reports on the devastating loss in bee populations caused by what is termed “colony collapse disorder.”
 The insidious feature of this report is that while it highlights the magnitude of the problem, it implies that concern about the dangers from pesticides is prevalent mostly among beekeepers — as though scientists remain largely agnostic on how much harm derives from chemicals, as opposed for instance to naturally occurring viral epidemics.
 The takeaway narrative is that humble beekeepers, perturbed by their losses are afraid of the chemicals, scientists are earnestly investigating the issue, while industry meekly awaits the results, happy to be guided by whatever science reveals. … [click on title to read the rest]